CAREGIVER – PERMISSION TO SHARE YOUR STORY

-But I also felt that I needed the help a label brings.
+But I also felt I needed the help that a label brings.
 Without a label I did not have the words to share my story.

 So I created a word.
-I called myself a Watcher and then I began to wonder if there were any other Watchers out there.
+I called myself a Watcher and then I began to wonder if there were other Watchers out there.

 Do you know someone who is struggling with a physical or mental illness?
 Have you ever stood by someone and felt utterly helpless?
-Do they have problems that you cannot take away and health concerns you cannot fix?
+Do they have problems that you cannot take away, and health concerns you cannot fix?